Galactus22625/InstaScraper/ReadMe.md

 "Scrape Accounts" Saves all the accounts that have already been loaded on the current page to local memory "Follow Back" takes a text file for follower and one for following and prints out who isnt following you back "Exit" closes the web page

+There are two notable issues, which can be worked around.
+The first is the scrolling function sometimes crashes when slelenium tries to scroll a stale element.  the second is that instagram only will load like 500 accounts.  so if there are more accounts, you have to do it a few times in order to make this work.  this means the method is a little impractible after like 1500 accounts, however pages that big probably arent thinking about who doesnt follow them back anyways